Note

 Examples

-Set the transaction to read-only.
+Set a transaction to read-only mode.

 Session level